It was magnificent. It was splendid. It was pointless.

 The cherry on the cake, if yours truly may use this expression, was that the USAAF did not seem to have a clear policy, guideline or directive regarding the use of cargo gliders.
 It even seemed unable to decide how many it wanted or needed.
 As a result, the glider programme of the USAAF was a land of confusion from beginning to end, if I may quote the title of a 1986 Genesis song made popular by British singer and drummer Philip David Charles “Phil” Collins.

 Quite a few CG-4s were delivered to the RAF, which operated them under the name Hadrian.
 You may be amused to hear (read?), or not, that all the cargo gliders flown by this service had names that started with the letter H. And no, yours truly was unable to figure out the number of Hadrians delivered to the RAF during the Second World War, which truly annoyed me.
 Sigh.
+A kind soul was kind enough, however, to point out that 1 145 CG-4s were delivered to the RAF.

 Ten examples of a low powered, twin engined derivative of the CG-4, the PG-2, were produced but not used in combat.
 Toward the end of the Second World War, Waco Aircraft hoped that small transport companies would buy many CG-4s once peace returned and use the special conversion kits it had designed to transform them into cheap transport airplanes.
 The company put aside the idea in early 1945, a few months before the end of the conflict.